WisedomChainGroup/WIPs/wip-5.md

 ### Rationale

-This way of dealing with the problem requires a minimal change to the Ethereum Virtual Machine.
+This way of dealing with the problem requires a minimal change to the Wisdom Virtual Machine.
 Other means of achieving a similar goal would have changed the opcodes themselves or the number of their arguments.
 Another possibility would have been to only change the gas mechanics if `output_size` is equal to `2**256-1`.
 Since the main difficulty in the